Aliases for MYL9 Gene

 MYL9 (Myosin Light Chain 9) is a Protein Coding gene.
 Diseases associated with MYL9 include Amyloidosis, Primary Localized Cutaneous, 1 and Cardiomyopathy, Familial Hypertrophic.
-Among its related pathways are cAMP signaling pathway and cGMP-PKG signaling pathway.
+Among its related pathways are cAMP signaling pathway and ERK Signaling.
 GO annotations related to this gene include calcium ion binding and structural constituent of muscle.
 An important paralog of this gene is MYLPF.

 UniProtKB/Swiss-Prot Summary for MYL9 Gene